 New product design typically begins with designers curating a limited set of stimuli based on their interpretation of market needs, consumer preferences, and feasibility constraints.
 This a priori approach restricts the exploration of potential designs to what the designers anticipate as viable and appealing, effectively narrowing the creative space.
 Inspired by crowdsourcing, we propose an AI-driven approach that expands the design space by directly incorporating respondent input throughout the new product development process.

 This paper will present useful and reproducible feature engineering techniques utilizing R's tidyverse workflows.
 It will focus primarily on identifying and resolving redundant measures of underlying constructs.
-In addition, it will explore the use of deep learning embeddings for non-linear dimensionality reduction and anomaly detection.
-Embeddings also allow for complete reproduction of the data, unlike e.g., principal components.
+In addition, it will explore the use of deep learning autoencoding for non-linear dimensionality reduction and anomaly detection.
+Autoencoding also allows for complete reproduction of the data, unlike e.g., principal components.
 The objective is to achieve high quality partitions leading to more accurate predictive models for scoring.

 Internal investigation at Sawtooth Software suggests that latent class clustering (via Latent Gold) does very well on its own for clustering, but potentially even better as part of a CCEA ensemble (Sawtooth’s cluster ensemble package).
 We’ll investigate with numerous synthetic datasets whether adding latent class solutions to the CCEA ensemble improves the accuracy of our predictions of the known number of segments and of the membership of those segments.